Board Member Biographies

 Nancy Enneking is the Head of Institutional Records and Archives at the Getty Research Institute in the J. Paul Getty Trust.
 She has responsibility for all records management and institutional archives functions for each of the Getty's operating programs, namely the Conservation Institute, Foundation, Museum, Research Institute, and overarching Trust Administration.
 She is currently working on developing plans to manage the institutions born-digital records.
 Prior to her arrival at Getty in 2004, she spent 5 years as the Processing, Cataloging, and EAD Archivist at the Texas State Archives and previously worked at the Center for American History (University of Texas at Austin) and in the institutional archives at Johns Hopkins University.
 Nancy has a BA in History, a MA in Egyptology from Johns Hopkins University, and a MLIS in Archives and Records Management from the University of Texas at Austin.
 She is on the Steering Committee of the SAA Archivist's Toolkit Roundtable and serves as an informal advisor for the OCLC Research born-digital project.

 David Keller is a senior analyst and archivist for the Records Team of the Metropolitan Water District of Southern California.
-Hired in 2003, he is charged with building and preserving Metropolitan’s Historical Collection.
-He has been a project lead on key Metropolitan records initiatives, and was the driving force behind Metropolitan’s headquarters lobby exhibit.
-It is entitled "FROM THE ARCHIVES - Reaching for Water: Rex Brandt and Metropolitan."
-The exhibit is located in downtown Los Angeles and is open to the public.
-He is a member of the Society of American Archivists; the Society of California Archivists, where he is the Government Affairs Chair; and the California Historical Records Advisory Board.
+He is charged with building and preserving Metropolitan's Vital and Historical Collection.
+He has been a project lead on key Metropolitan records initiatives, and a driving force with various Metropolitan headquarters lobby exhibits.
+The current exhibit is entitled "TURNING ON THE TAP: 75 Years of Water Delivery to Southern California."
+He is a member of the Society of American Archivists and the Society of California Archivists.
 As an historian he has published and made presentations about California and Washington State history.
-Recently he was honored by the University of Washington Libraries for his book, The Blue Note Seattle’s Black Musicians’ Union: A Pictorial History.

 Since 2004, Dylan McDonald has served as the Deputy City Historian and Manuscripts Archivist at the Center for Sacramento History.
 He formerly worked at the Idaho State Archives while earning his MA in History at Boise State University.
 He teaches the Archives & Manuscripts course in the graduate public history program at California State University, Sacramento, and has been an active member of SAA since 2001 and SCA since 2004.
 Dylan serves on the board of the California Council for the Promotion of History and is a Certified Archivist.